Bucknell University Athletics

 Both teams will head to New York state next weekend for a series of matches.
 Bucknell will take on Niagara on Friday, March 5 and St. Bonaventure on Saturday.
 The women's squad will continue to Syracuse on Sunday, March 7.

-In The Herd: Georgetown Game Preview And Katie Connell Feature
+In The Herd: Patriot League Championship Semifinals Preview And Bella Crowley Feature